why we use sodium chondroitin sulfate

 Like the system we've discussed here, liposomes are also used to aid in delivery of actives.
 In order to form liposomes, actives are loaded inside phospholipid spheres.
 These fragile spheres require suspension in a aqueous base in order to remain intact.

 This system differs from liposomal systems in that it is water-free.
-It goes by the name NanoVector or NanoVesicular3, which simply means an active loaded in a nanosized pocket.
-These systems disperse dehydrated nanoparticles in a phospholipid base without the aqueous input, thereby optimizing their application in anhydrous (water-free) systems.
+It goes by the name NanoVector or NanoVesicular3, which simply means an active loaded in a nanosised pocket.
+These systems disperse dehydrated nanoparticles in a phospholipid base without the aqueous input, thereby optimising their application in anhydrous (water-free) systems.

 references